chriszanf/bash_profile/README.md

 Some additions:

 pyjss:    Added this for use with [JSS Python Helper](https://github.com/sheagcraig/jss_helper)
 appV:     Displays the `kMDItemVersion` information
+flushDNS: Flushes DNS cache.

 Some apps were installed and the defaults remapped to these after reading [Remy Sharps blog on his improved CLi](https://remysharp.com/2018/08/23/cli-improved)